-My research examines the international politics of intra-state conflict, intra-insurgent dynamics, and international relations with an empirical focus on the Middle East and North Africa.
+My research examines the international politics of intra-state conflict, state formation, and international security with an empirical focus on the Middle East and North Africa.

 My book manuscript, Persuading Power: Insurgent Diplomacy and the International Politics of Rebellion, examines how rebel groups use international diplomacy as a strategic tool to advance their domestic war-time objectives.
-From Benjamin Franklin’s mission to Paris in 1776, to Yasser Arafat’s speech at the United Nations in 1974, to Syrian opposition lobbying today, insurgents have used diplomacy as a way to solicit and secure third-party political and military intervention.
+From Benjamin Franklin’s mission to Paris in 1776, to Yasser Arafat’s speech at the United Nations in 1974, to Syrian opposition lobbying today, insurgents have used diplomacy to solicit and secure third-party political and military intervention.
 What are the different strategies of diplomacy rebel groups use to solicit third-party assistance, and when do rebels employ one strategy over another?

 To answer these questions, I develop a unique framework for understanding what the different types of insurgent diplomatic strategy are, and provide a theory to explain when and why certain strategies are employed over others.
 I argue that insurgent diplomatic strategy is a function of the local threat environment rebel groups face at home.
 More specifically, a group’s diplomatic strategy is determined by: 1) the degree of fragmentation within the insurgent movement, which affects who rebel groups are most likely to solicit intervention from; and 2) the military viability of rebel groups, which determines the type of intervention they will solicit from those actors.

-To test my argument, I examine the diplomatic strategies of the Iraqi Kurdish (1958-1990) and Palestinian national movements (1959-1988).
-These case studies employ new interview and archival data collected over nearly eight months of field work in Iraqi Kurdistan, Israel/Palestine, Jordan and the United Kingdom.
+To test my argument, I examine the diplomatic strategies of the Iraqi Kurdish (1958-1990) and Palestinian (1959-1988) national movements.
+These case studies employ new interview and archival data collected over nine months of field work in Iraqi Kurdistan, Israel-Palestine, Jordan and the United Kingdom.
 I make use of 71 original interviews with high-level Kurdish and Palestinian officials (current and former), and over 20,000 primary-source documents collected across four archives.

 “How Civilian Perceptions Affects Patterns of Violence and Competition in Multi-Party Insurgencies” (available here).

 “Strategies of Insurgent Diplomacy: Evidence from the Iraqi Kurdish Liberation Movement” (under review).

-“Rethinking Transnational Insurgencies,” w/ Paul Staniland (working paper).
+“Rethinking Transnational Insurgencies,” w/ Paul Staniland (available upon request).